mehmetcy/STM8/readme.txt

   ******************************************************************************
   @endverbatim

-  @par Example description
+@par Project Example Template Description

-  This example provides a short description of how to use the GPIO peripheral to toggle Ports Pins infinitely.
+This example is used as a template that can be used as reference to build any new firmware development for all STM8L10x product devices using the STM8L10x Standard Peripherals Library.

-  @par Directory content
+@par Directory contents

+This folder contains standard template projects for EWSTM8, STVD with Cosmic, STVD with raisonance and RIDE toolchains that compile the needed STM8L10x Standard Peripheral's drivers plus all the user-modifiable files that are necessary to create a new project.

+  - Project/STM8L10x_StdPeriph_Templates/stm8l10x_conf.h    Library Configuration file

-  - GPIO\GPIO_IOToggle\main.c                   Main file containing the "main" function
+  - Project/STM8L10x_StdPeriph_Templates/stm8l10x_it.c:     Source file containing the interrupt handlers (the function bodies are empty in this template).
-  - GPIO\GPIO_IOToggle\stm8l10x_conf.h          Library Configuration file
-  - GPIO\GPIO_IOToggle\stm8l10x_it.c            Interrupt routines source (not used in this example)
-  - GPIO\GPIO_IOToggle\stm8l10x_it.h            Interrupt routines declaration

-  @par Hardware and Software environment

-  - This example runs on STM8L10x devices.

-  - This example has been tested with STMicroelectronics STM8L101-EVAL evaluation board and can be easily tailored to any other development board.

-  - STM8L1x-EVAL Set-up
-     - Three leds LD2, LD3 and LD4.

-  @par How to use it ?

-  In order to make the program work, you must do the following :

-  - Copy all source files from this example folder to the template folder under Project\STM8L10x_StdPeriph_Templates
-  - Open your preferred toolchain
-  - Rebuild all files and load your image into target memory
-  - Run the example
+  - Project/STM8L10x_StdPeriph_Templates/stm8l10x_it.h      Header file including all interrupt handlers prototypes.

+  - Project/STM8L10x_StdPeriph_Templates/main.c             Main program

 @note
- - STM8L10x devices are STM8L microcontrollers with a Flash memory density up to 8 Kbytes.
+ - STM8L10x devices are STM8L microcontrollers with a flash memory density up to 8 Kbytes.

  * <h3><center>&copy; COPYRIGHT STMicroelectronics</center></h3>
  */